top of page

 Photographer

-With over 30 years of experience, Ana Lima holds a degree in Social Communication from the University of Brasília (UnB) and has built a career spanning fashion, beauty, and food photography, with more than a decade of collaboration with Editora Abril.
-She also works in audiovisual production as a director and photographer.
+With over 30 years of experience, Ana Lima holds a degree in Social Communication from the University of Brasília (UnB) and has built a career spanning fashion, beauty, and food photography.
+She also works in the audiovisual field as a director and photographer.